wp-plugins/multilingual-posts/readme.txt

 To use this plugin, you have to upload the plugin file, active it and edit your theme.

-1. First upload the folder "Multilingual" to plugin folder
+1. First upload the folder "multilingual-posts" to plugin folder
 2. Open file "languages.php" and select languages that might be used.
 	Simply uncomment the row that contains language you will use.
 3. Edit your theme.